Pomeranian dog has been cross-bred by several other pure bred to bring out traits that complement its already charming personality.

 12) Cockeranian = Cocker Spaniel and Pomeranian

-However, Cockeranian or Cocker-pom is a high maintenance dog and is really demanding when it comes to fending for him.
+However, Cockeranian or Cocker-pom is a high maintenance dog and is demanding when it comes to fending for him.

 Nevertheless, patience is needed when training him for he can be stubborn.
 On the other hand, training is necessary to stop him from developing a habit of mischief.
-He also has a tendency to bark a lot if not properly socialized.
+He also tends to bark a lot if not properly socialized.

 He needs a quality dry kibble diet designed only for toy breeds.
-Cockeranian also needs plenty of exercises to keep him in shape and also for his mental well-being.
+Cockeranian also needs plenty of exercises to keep him in shape and even for his mental well-being.

 He can be a lot, but with some patience and attention, you will grow to adore him.

 7 thoughts on “Top 12 Cutest Pomeranian Mix Dog Breeds”

 Lol, my dog is the dameranian.
 May I ask where the author of this found his picture?